Clarity-Digital-Twin/brain-go-brrr/TUEV_CRITICAL_SPECS.md

 ### 1. Data Processing Requirements
 - **Resample**: 250 Hz → 256 Hz (actual data is 250 Hz!)
 - **Channel selection**: Pick 23 from 26-27 available
-- **Window extraction**: Parse .lab files for 5-second segments
+- **Window extraction**: Parse .lab files and extract 1000-sample segments (Table 13)
 - **Label mapping**: Use .lab files (microsecond precision)

 ### 2. Data Split Strategy (CRITICAL FOR COMPARISON!)
-- **MUST Follow BIOT strategy** - Paper states: "For the data splitting of TUAB and TUEV, we strictly follow the same strategy as BIOT"
+- **[Paper] MUST Follow BIOT strategy** - Line 197: "For the data splitting of TUAB and TUEV, we strictly follow the same strategy as BIOT"
 - **NOT LOSO** - LOSO is only for BCIC-2A, BCIC-2B, etc. NOT for TUEV!
 - **Use existing split**: 290 train / 80 eval subjects (subject-level, not random)
 - Train/eval split preserves subject boundaries